-The results and conclusions obtained for PHN3172 vaccine (containing vCP2242, vCP3011 and tetanus toxoid) are considered satisfactory.
+The results and conclusions obtained for PHN3172 vaccine (containing vCP2242, vCP3011 and tetanus toxoid) can indeed be extrapolated to the Flu vaccine (containing only vCP2242 and vCP3011), as the composition is identical (except for the toxoid component).

 The substitution of vCP1533 by vCP3011 did not impact the safety characteristics of the ProteqFlu-Te vaccine.
 The safety profile of the PHN3172 vaccine remains unchanged in comparison with the ProteqFlu-Te vaccine, for the target and non-target species (including the canary, which is the permissive host of canarypox virus), for humans and for the environment.
+The adverse reactions registered for the PHN3172 vaccine are identical to those already listed in the SPC for the ProteqFlu vaccine.